CraftYun83/Questionare/README.md

-# Survery by CraftYun83
+# Questionare by CraftYun83

-This is a simple library to lets you make surveys super easily with just a few commands!.
+This is a simple library to lets you make surveys with unlimited questions super easily with just a few commands!.